MSund12/Study-Buddies/README.md

 3. Create .env file
 In the server folder create a new file titled .env
 In that file paste what was emailed.
+Or if you have the tile, put it inside the server folder, inside the project.
 **Remember: Do not share this file publicly, as it contains sensitive information.**

-4. Start Server
+5. Start Server
 From the **server** folder, run:

 ```bash